marv50/ArmRIEL/README.md

 ## 3. When ArmRiel updates the LynxRobotics submodule

-If the ArmRiel repo has updated the LynxRobotics pointer:
+If the current branch in ArmRiel has a new submodule pointer:

 ```
+# Make sure you are on the same branch
+git checkout <your-branch>

 # Pull the latest ArmRiel changes
 git pull